Non-normal affine monoids: Preliminaries and notation

-For a $\gp{Q}$-graded $\kQ$-module $N$ (in the algebraic sense), the \emph{support} of $N$, $\supp N$, is defined to be the set of those $q \in \gp{Q}$, such that there exists an element of degree $q$ in $N$.
-If $M$ is a $Q$-module and $U \subseteq M$ a submodule, then $\supp \QuotM = \MoU$. \begin{definition} Let $Q$ be an affine monoid.
+For a $\gp{Q}$-graded $\kQ$-module $N$, the \emph{support} of $N$, $\supp N$, is defined to be the set of those $q \in \gp{Q}$, such that there exists an element of degree $q$ in $N$. \begin{definition} Let $Q$ be an affine monoid.
 We call $Q$ \emph{locally normal} if every localization $Q_F$ at a face $F \neq F_0$ is normal. \end{definition} Since localizations of normal affine monoids are again normal, it is enough to consider faces of *dimension $1$.
-For a polytope $P \subset \RR^{N-1}$ with integer vertices, one often considers the polytopal affine monoid $\poly \subseteq \ZZ^{N}$ generated by the set $\set{(p,1) \with p \in P \cap \ZZ^{N-1}}$.
-In this case, $\poly$ is locally normal if and only if the polytope $P$ is \emph{very ample}.
-To see this, note that the localization of $\poly$ at a vertex $(v,1)$ splits into a direct sum of the \emph{corner cone} on $v$ and a copy of $\ZZ$.
-Thus, $\poly$ is locally normal if and only if all the corner cones of $P$ are normal, which is the definition of very ampleness.
-It is known that $P$ is very ample if and only if there are only finitely many holes in $\poly$.
-The corresponding statement in the general case is the following: \begin{proposition} An affine monoid is locally normal if and only if

-for any field $\kk$.
-This rank does not depend on the field. \end{proposition} Recall that the face $F_0$ consists of the units of $Q$, so this lemma amounts to saying that there are only finitely many holes up to units.
-Every graded module over $\kQ[F_0]$ is free (cf. \cite[Theorem 1.1.4]{gotowata}), so the rank is well-defined.
-We will not use this proposition in the sequel, so we omit the proof.
+Note that a polytopal affine monoid is locally normal if and only if it is very ample.